11 Jan About us

 Desmond works as a medical doctor and enjoys the physical aspect of gardening, joking that he’ll join the gym and start golf when he retires from gardening.
 We both love traveling and hiking – apart from the numerous South African hiking trails, we have walked the Camino to Santiago across Portugal, Spain, and France.
 It does not matter where our annual holidays are – there will always be at least hike fitted in and one garden on the ‘must see’ list.

-I am assisted in the running of the guest house by Lauren and Karen.
+I am assisted in the running of the guest house by Thereasa.

-Both Eveline and Monica have been members of our staff for quite a few years.
-Monica is originally from Queenstown in the Eastern Cape, but have now settled here in the heart of the Garden Route where their children now attend local schools.
-Eveline as the senior member of our housekeeping staff has built up quite a reputation for herself as having a flair for creating beautiful posies to welcome guests to our home.
-She also does not shy away from lending a hand in the kitchen at breakfast time.
+Monica has been a member of our staff for quite a few years.
+She is originally from Queenstown in the Eastern Cape, but have now settled here in the heart of the Garden Route.
+She does not shy away from lending a hand in the kitchen at breakfast time.

 At Fairview, the food is home-made and home-grown or locally sourced.
 We also keep our own chickens for the freshest of eggs.
 In recognition of our responsibility to the environment, we also use ‘green’ products for housekeeping, laundry, and cleaning.
 Desmond keeps a ‘wormery’ and three compost heaps.
 He is passionate about his garden.
 The front garden is more formal in structure – in keeping with the formal Cape Georgian style of the house.
 The flowerbeds on the Eastern side of the house is more informal.
 At the back of the house, we have fruit trees, a herb garden, vegetable garden and a small orchard.